Withdraw money from Robinhood

-To transfer money from your Robinhood account to your external debit card or bank account in the app or on the web:
+To transfer money from your Robinhood account to your external debit card or bank account:

-Following a sale in your brokerage or retirement account for equities, the transaction usually needs to settle before you can withdraw the proceeds to your bank account.
+Following a sale in your brokerage or retirement account for equities or options, the transaction usually needs to settle before you can withdraw the proceeds to your bank account.

 The settlement period for equities is the trade date plus 2 trading days (T+2), sometimes referred to as regular-way settlement.
 On the 3rd day, those proceeds will be available as withdrawable cash.